-Congratulations on the news of your pregnancy.
-In order to promote healthy pregnancies for all of our patients, the physicians and staff of Camelback Women’s Health dedicate ourselves to maintaining the highest quality and most up to date prenatal care available today.
-We are excited that you’ve chosen our doctors and staff to provide for you and your expectant child’s care.
+In order to promote healthy pregnancies for our patients, the physicians and staff of Camelback Women’s Health are dedicated to maintaining the highest quality and the most up to date prenatal care available today.
+We are excited and honored you’ve chosen our practice to provide you your very important maternity care.

-This guide is intended to serve as a reference for expectant parents at Camelback Women’s Health and the information is not meant to be a substitute for prenatal care visits.
-We do encourage you to read available prenatal books and literature throughout your pregnancy and bring questions that may arise to each of your prenatal visits.
+This guide is intended to serve as a reference for expectant parents at Camelback Women’s Health and is not meant to be a substitute for prenatal care visits.

 - Important Phone Numbers